nhost/demo-intranet/PROJECT_INDEX.md

 ---

-*Last Updated: When creating this index*
+*Last Updated: Updated to reflect current project state with AI Assistant, Knowledge Base, Dashboard, and enhanced file management features*
 *Next Review: Should be updated with each significant component addition or architectural change*